Our History

 During those decades, such esteemed contributors to the Newcastle legal community as former District Court Judge Ralph Coolahan and Newcastle’s first Public Defender, Geoffrey James Graham continued to develop the legacy of 22 Church Street.

+Perhaps the longest serving resident of chambers is stalwart of the Newcastle legal community, Terry Bates.
 Terry has contributed more than 25 years of service to the Bar, commencing in 1998, all of which has been served from 22 Church Street.
 Terry’s contribution to 22 Church Street is unlikely to be matched.

 In recent years, 22 Church Street has taken in some of the newest members of the Newcastle Bar with the intention of continuing to contribute to what is already one of the longest and richest associations to the impressive legal history of Newcastle.